timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 39-ACTIVE DUTY/CHAPTER 39-ACTIVE DUTY.md

 * (c) WAIVER FOR PERIODS OF WAR OR NATIONAL EMERGENCY.—Subsection (a) does not apply in time of war or of national emergency declared by Congress or the President after November 30, 1980.
 Subsection (b) does not apply in time of war or of national emergency declared by Congress or the President.

 ### §691.
-Permanent end strength levels to support two major regional contingencies
+Permanent end strength levels to support the National Defense Strategy
-* (a) The end strengths specified in subsection (b) are the minimum strengths necessary to enable the armed forces to fulfill a national defense strategy calling for the United States to be able to successfully conduct two nearly simultaneous major regional contingencies.
+* (a) The end strengths specified in subsection (b) are the minimum strengths necessary to enable the armed forces to fulfill the national defense strategy of the United States.

 * (b) Unless otherwise provided by law, the number of members of the armed forces (other than the Coast Guard) on active duty at the end of any fiscal year shall be not less than the following:

-  * (1) For the Army, 480,000.
+  * (1) For the Army, 485,900.

-  * (2) For the Navy, 340,500.
+  * (2) For the Navy, 347,800.

-  * (3) For the Marine Corps, 186,200.
+  * (3) For the Marine Corps, 181,200.

-  * (4) For the Air Force, 332,800.
+  * (4) For the Air Force, 333,475.

 * (c) The budget for the Department of Defense for any fiscal year as submitted to Congress shall include amounts for funding for each of the armed forces (other than the Coast Guard) at least in the amounts necessary to maintain the active duty end strengths prescribed in subsection (b), as in effect at the time that such budget is submitted.

 * (d) No funds appropriated to the Department of Defense may be used to implement a reduction of the active duty end strength for any of the armed forces (other than the Coast Guard) for any fiscal year below the level specified in subsection (b) unless the reduction in end strength for that armed force for that fiscal year is specifically authorized by law.

-* (e) The Secretary of Defense may reduce a number specified in subsection (b) by not more than 2 percent.
+* (e) The Secretary of Defense or the Secretary concerned may vary a number specified in subsection (b) in accordance with section 115 of this title.

 * (f) The number of members of the armed forces on active duty shall be counted for purposes of this section in the same manner as applies under section 115(a)(1) of this title.